 Trump’s success at capturing the attention of everyone and the loyalty of many calls to mind The Mule in Isaac Azimov’s Foundation and Empire.
 (The Mule was a mutant with exceptional influence over the emotions of whole populations.
 It was by noting this resemblance that, along with Scott Adams, I expected Trump to win in 2016.)

 My favorite priest says “some truths are so deep only stories can tell them,” and I’m sure this is true.
 But stories by themselves are also inadequate ways to represent facts and truths.
 Too much of both get excluded if they don’t fit “the narrative,” which is the modern way to talk about story—and to spin journalists.
 (My hairs of suspicion stand on end every time I hear the word “narrative.”)

-There is a paradox here: that we need to know more than stories can tell, and yet stories are pretty much all we’re interested in.
+There is a paradox here: that we need to know more than stories can tell, and yet stories are pretty much all human beings are interested in.
 Character, problem and movement give shape and purpose to every human life.
 We can’t correct for it.